Skin contact: Respectability, desire and the repression of sexuality

 There is an unspoken rule that too much skin should never be revealed.
 The international school I attended had the reputation of being liberal, but in retrospect it appears restrictive and repressive.

-I remember being asked to join a line of girls as female teachers examined our uniform to see if they measured up to the set standards.
+I remember being asked to join a line of girls as teachers examined our uniform to see if they measured up to the set standards.
 I remember feeling objectified as the teacher pushed our bodies into an identical, uniformed mass.

 It is believed that too much skin is a marker of uncontrollable desires.
-A female that exposes too much skin had violated the boundaries of respectability.
+A woman that exposes too much skin had violated the boundaries of respectability.
 This is someone to be feared, someone that must be avoided and thereby marginalised.

 Recently, more and more women are choosing revealing clothes such as short shorts, short skirts or bikinis.
 Despite this, the change can only been seen in more liberal areas of Colombo.
 This has not trickled across to the more conservative rural areas.